 Many of our customers, when we tell them that their current OS or software has reached “end-of-life” or is “out of support” and that they need to upgrade, have many questions – the major two being “why does support end?” and “why should I upgrade, if this doesn’t offer me anything I think I need?”
 We’re going to try to explain both of these here in a simple way.

 Change Is Inevitable

-We Can’t Provide Support When The OEM Doesn’t
+We Can’t Provide Support on Out-of-Date Software

 While software/applications are too diverse and expansive to dive into here, we can talk about a few operating systems so you can get an idea of the obsolescence issues you might face.

 Microsoft no longer supports Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, or anything released prior to these.
 If you’re somehow still on one of these older OSes, it’s well past time to move on!
 Thankfully, Windows 10 and 11 are both stable, mature platforms with cosmetic, performance, security, and behavioral improvements over their ancestors.